mshabana70/WebDev_BootCamp/ProjectsForLearning/JavaScript/notes/JavaScript.md

 - <strong>carColor</strong>: variable name for the color of a car.
 - <strong>baseFontSize</strong>: variable name for size of our base font.
 - <strong>numOfLives</strong>: variable name for the number of lives for a video game character.

+## Javascript Methods

+### Length:

+The length method return the number of characters that are contained inside the variable.
+It is important to remember that this is only valid for variables with a <em>string</em> data type.